-\begin{theorem} For $c_n = \max_{m,v}{\up(0, \theta)}$, define a normalized platform utility $\up'(a, \theta) = \up(a, \theta) - c_n$.\footnote{Recall the 0 action is to \emph{not share}} Then the performative process with $\lambda = 0$ always converges to a stable point in a monotonically increasing fashion if the sender's normalized utility at $\mu_0$ is positive. \end{theorem} \begin{proof} First, note that scaling the platform utility by an additive constant does not affect optimal signaling, and thus we can solve the normalized instance.
+\begin{proof} First, note that scaling the platform utility by an additive constant does not affect optimal signaling, and thus we can solve the normalized instance.
 We will show that the $\lambda = 0$ process under the stated conditions always leads to strictly increasing platform utility until reaching stability.
 Consider an arbitrary round $t \geq 0$, with the optimal user action being $a_{t} \in \{0,1\}$ for prior $\mu_t$.
 If we are not at a stable point, platform utility can always improve due to signaling.
 Thus:

 where we use the fact that optimal signaling is persuasive.
 Next, inductively assume that the user's best action at belief $\mu_t$ is 1 (to share) which yields positive platform utility (we will see why this always holds).
 We know this is true for the first round by the theorem condition and the fact that user default action at $\mu_0$ is assumed to be share.
 Since platform utility for action $0$ (not share) is always less than or equal to 0 for any state under the theorem conditions: $\E_{\mu_t}[\up'(a_t, \theta)] < P_t(s=1)\E_{\rho_t^1}[\up'(1, \theta)]$, which implies